jokade/scalajs-angulate/README.md

 **scalajs-angulate** is a small library to simplify developing [AngularJS](http://angularjs.org/) applications in [Scala](http://www.scala-lang.org) (via [Scala.js](http://www.scala-js.org)).
 To this end it provides:

 *  [façade traits](http://www.scala-js.org/doc/calling-javascript.html) for the Angular core API
-*  macros to allow defining controllers, services and directives in a more natural style compared to direct use of the API
+*  macros for defining controllers, services and directives in a more natural Scala style

 There is a [complete example](https://github.com/jokade/scalajs-angulate-todomvc) implementing the TodoMVC with scalajs-angulate.